Acala, Texas: History

-The area was settled in the early 20th century before a post office was established in 1925.
+The area was settled in the early 20th century and a post office was established in 1925.
 In 1929, the population had doubled to 100 from its 50 residents just a few years before.
-It peaked again in the late '50s, at 100 people, but began to fall, once again.
+It peaked again in the late 1950s at 100 but began to decline again.
 Only 25 people called Acala home by the 1970s.
-Since then, it has remained at that size.

 Education

 It is in the Fort Hancock Independent School District.
 Fort Hancock High School is the district's comprehensive high school.

+Demographics

+Acala first appeared as a census designated place in the 2020 U.S. census.